The Library

 What Makes It Different

 Most self-help content operates on the surface.
 Wiest goes deeper.
 She's interested in why you do what you do, why you feel what you feel, and why the gap between who you are and who you want to be persists even when you're trying hard to close it.
-Some essays will stop you mid-sentence.
-Some will make you sit quietly for a while.

 The Themes That Hit Hardest